 The recipe I'm going to describe here isn't going to be completely authentic, nor do I claim that it is so.
 I call it Korean because of its similarity to a traditional Korean dish.

-I simply dumped my frozen hamburger in the pan, re-hydrated my onions, and tossed them together with the yummy sauce I mixed and poured it over rice.
-Not only did my husband and I both have two servings at dinner, my two kids ate quite a bit, as well.
+I simply dumped my frozen hamburger in the pan, rehydrated my onions, and tossed them together with the yummy sauce I mixed and poured over the rice.
+Not only did my husband and I both have two servings at dinner, but my two kids also ate quite a bit as well.
 The next day, I looked in the fridge to have the leftovers for lunch but discovered my husband had taken it to work.
 It really tasted that good!

-My husband has charged me with making as many different hamburger meals as I could pull together, in order to get rid of some of the massive stores of hamburger we have in the freezer.
+My husband has charged me with making as many different hamburger meals as I could pull together in order to get rid of some of the massive stores of hamburgers we have in the freezer.
 This was one of those dishes.
 Quick, easy, and so delicious.
-I'm thinking about making it again tonight as I didn't get any leftovers.
-For this recipe, you'll want to have an organic soy sauce or some coco aminos, sesame oil, and white sesame seeds.
+I'm thinking about making it again tonight, as I didn't get any leftovers.
+For this recipe, you'll want to have organic soy sauce or some coco aminos, sesame oil, and white sesame seeds.
 I really think some chives would have gone well in this dish, too, but I didn't have any in the refrigerator or in the garden.

 - 2lbs hamburger meat

 - 1/4 cup coconut sugar

 - 1/4 cup organic soy sauce, (or coco aminos)